Last Updated on April 26, 2026

 Whether you’re taking a break from shopping, catching a show at a nearby theatre, or simply enjoying the buzz of Covent Garden, afternoon tea at Brown’s provides delicious food and attentive service at a reasonable price.

-Price from £30 per person
+Price from £34.95 per person

 The British Museum

-Afternoon tea at the British museum takes place in the Great Court Restaurant, located beneath the stunning glass-roofed atrium.
+Afternoon tea at the British Museum takes place in the Great Court Restaurant, located beneath the stunning glass-roofed atrium.

 Tuck into a selection of freshly made finger sandwiches, scones with clotted cream and jam, and an assortment of sweet treats like cakes and pastries.
 Choose from a variety of organic loose leaf and flowering teas.